 We have worked hard to incorporate district wide many of the strategies that we put in place at the elementary level.
 This process has given us a leg up in the new KESA process.
 By working through the 5Rs rubrics, we have begun to outline our areas of strength and weakness, and develop plans to leverage those strengths to improve our weaknesses.
-We are currently entering year 5 of KESA cycle, and have learned a lot about our District and students.
-This process has allowed us to create better goals and implement strategies to reach those goals.
+We completed Year 5 of the KESA process and received full accreditation from the KSDE State Board of Education.
+This process has allowed us to gain a better understanding of our strengths and weaknesses, and develop a path forward to make our District stronger.
+As we enter the next five year cycle, our focus will be on maintaining our relationships while building Rigor and Relevance.

 One of our biggest goals in the area of improvement deals with developing a better understanding of the social emotional and character develop of our students.
 We believe that if we do not address the mental and emotional states of our students we cannot help them achieve at their highest level.
 By providing professional development and developing a better understanding of the SECD standards, we will better be able to develop strong, positive relationships with our students.
+Due to the pandemic, we saw many students and staff members struggling emotionally this last year.
+We started this year with training specifically designed to help our staff understand themselves and their students better so everyone can help everyone overcome the obstacles they face on a daily basis.
+We enter this school year excited and optimistic about the possibilities.